randix/KioskContacts/README.md

 #### Access to Data

-This app presents a simple, configurable contact information form, when the **Submit** button is tapped, it saves the information in the form to a file in the app's documents directory.
+This app presents a simple, configurable contact information form, when the submit button is tapped, it saves the information in the form to a file in the app's documents directory.
 The collected information is not verified.
-The data is saved to a comma separated values, CSV, file, named *contacts.csv*.
+The data is a comma separated values file named *contacts.csv*.
 Modern spreadsheet applications, i.e. MS Excel or Apple Numbers, can open this file for further processing.

 To find the documents for the *Kiosk Contacts* app, use the iOS *Files* app.
-Open the *Files* app, then navigate to *On My iPad* on an iPad or *On My iPhone* on an iPhone.
+Open the *Files* app, navigate to *On My iPad* on an iPad or *On My iPhone* on an iPhone.
 There will be a folder for *Kiosk Contacts*.
 Tap on *Kiosk Contacts* and you will see a display of the files there.
-You will only see the files after the app has been started at least once.
+The folder is only present after the app has been started at least once.

-The following files are present, they are described in detail below.
+The following files are described in detail below.

 - 1024 (.png)
 - contacts (.csv)